cmb69/socialshareprivacy_xh/README.md

 Contrary to the code snippets these networks offer to embed on websites, Socialshareprivacy_XH does not include any third-party JavaScript or other assets, so no data are transferred to third-party servers until visitors press a share button.
+Currently, Facebook, X, Xing, LinkedIn, Reddit and Mastodon are supported.

 - [Requirements](#requirements)
 - [Download](#download)